 St Joseph's school mission states that “through its ministry as a caring Christian community based on Gospel values, St Joseph's strives to provide a holistic education for its students recognising the uniqueness and potential of each child who is made in the image and likeness of God."
 This motto drives the educational vision of the school.
 As a small rural school St Joseph's family atmosphere is embedded in the school's culture.
 Staff and parents are not only part of a school community but also a parish and town community.
-Enrolments have fluctuated over the past few years (71 in 2007 to 108 in 2014 to 73 in 2018) with most students coming from the rural areas of Gayndah.
+Enrolments have fluctuated over the past few years (71 in 2007 to 108 in 2014 to 69 in 2021) with most students coming from the rural areas of Gayndah.
 The school has welcomed many young teachers beginning their teaching career at St Joseph's and sharing their great enthusiasm for teaching.
-The school has also benefited from some longstanding staff who have carried the school's story through the years.
+The school has also benefited from some long standing staff who have carried the school's story through the years.